 CLARITY TAKES TIME

 When a new truth comes up, it may be a simple yes or no, or a flood of realizations: Maybe you don’t want to say no to your mother for fear of loosing her love.
-Or you hate the business trip you’re asked to attend but worry about how you’ll be perceived, or you’re dying to be seated outdoors with your partner rather than be inside but you avoid asking for what you want so not to impose.
+Or you hate the business meeting you have been asked to attend- but worry about how you’ll be perceived if you don’t go, or you really want to be seated outdoors for lunch with your partner rather than inside- but you don’t ask, so not to impose.
 Write down everything that comes to mind without judgement.
-If you find yourself engaging in pure authenticity, write about that joyful experience!
+If you DO find yourself engaging in pure authenticity, write about that joyful experience!
 With each check-in, you will come closer to your real, moment-to-moment truth.
-Over time, when you become more aware of the ways you deceive yourself, you may begin to make subtle (or not so subtle) behavioral shifts.
+Over time, when you become more aware of the ways you deceive (or honor) yourself, you may begin to make subtle (or not so subtle) behavioral shifts.

-When you begin to choose authenticity more often, obligations may feel burdensome, but you learn how to honor your true self and your relationships with others with integrity and honesty.
+When you begin to choose authenticity by self-reflection more often, you learn how to honor your true self and your relationships with others with integrity and honesty.
 Unwanted relationships will wither and the better ones will deepen and blossom.
+Codependent behavior will feel really uncomfortable for you, and being able to say “no” comes much easier to express without the intense fear.

 If this exercise seems too difficult, remember that it’s a practice- a conscious choice.
 The famous author and speaker, Brene Brown said it best, “Authenticity is not something we do have or don’t have.
 Authenticity is a collection of choices we make everyday.
 It’s about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen.”